 Some part-time UPS workers say "historic" contract falls short

-A tentative agreement between UPS and its unionized workforce was hailed as "historic" this week, with Teamsters leadership boasting that they "changed the game."
+A tentative agreement between UPS and its unionized workforce has been hailed as "historic," with Teamsters leadership boasting that they "changed the game."

 President Biden congratulated contract negotiators and shipping customers everywhere, breathing a sigh of relief that a massive strike would likely be averted.
 The agreement boosts starting pay for part-timers to $21 an hour, raises the top rate for-time drivers to $49, eliminates a hated "two-tier" wage system that paid some drivers less than others for identical work and includes heat protections and air conditioning for new trucks.